Kemal Ezedine Blends The Traditional With A Contemporary Perspective

 In which city can we expect to see your next solo exhibition?

-I have plans for a virtual solo exhibition in March 2021 and an actual exhibition in December 2021 at CG Artspace, Jakarta.
+My virtual solo exhibition in March was a resounding success and I am looking forward to my next one that’s happening in December 2021 at CG Artspace, Jakarta.

 Can you let our readers know which is your favourite art museum in Indonesia?